Connector

 Utility Commands

-MySQL has several utility commands. (see)
+MySQL has several utility commands.
+(Reference)

-ldbc provides an API to use these commands.
+ldbc provides APIs to use these commands.

-COM_PING Check if the server is alive
+COM_PING Checks if the server is alive.

-COM_SET_OPTION Set options for the current connection
+COM_SET_OPTION Sets options for the current connection.

 COM QUIT

-connection.use { conn =>
+provider.use { conn =>

 conn.close()